araobp/unity-excavator/README.md

 - Digital twin working with Android app via MQTT messaging bus
 - Gamepad simulation on Android
 - Using Unity's camera for AI object detection with MobleNet on TensorFlow
+- Digital twin synchronizing with a real servo motor via real CAN bus